AlexanderRosol/database_project_final/README.md

 ![System Architecture Diagram](./images/Architecture_diagram.svg)

-Make sure the **OrientDB** server is running, so that data processing possible.
+Make sure the **OrientDB** server is running, so that data processing is possible.

 ## 3. Prerequisites